AdobeDocs/commerce-operations.en/help/_includes/snippets.md

 >
 >The `support:backup` command is _not_ the same code backup performed by the `setup:backup` command.
 The `support:backup` command is intended to back up code for examination by Adobe Commerce Support.

+## Split DB deprecated {#deprecate-split-db}

+>[!IMPORTANT]
+>
+>The split database feature was [deprecated](https://community.magento.com/t5/Magento-DevBlog/Deprecation-of-Split-Database-in-Magento-Commerce/ba-p/465187?_ga=2.128934671.2024864496.1657558157-1596100530.1657558157) in version 2.4.2 of Adobe Commerce.
+See [Revert from a split database to a single database](/help/configuration/storage/revert-split-database.md).

 <!-- End of Configuration guide snippets -->